JaspreetKhela/ai-assisted-software-design-exercise/README.md

 Let's examine the `UsernamePasswordGenerator` class code for potential code smells:
 1. **Long Method**: The main method includes multiple steps: getting user input, generating the username, generating the password, and printing the results.
 While the method is not excessively long, it could be split into smaller methods to improve readability and maintainability.
 2. **Lack of Error Handling**: The main method doesn't handle invalid user input.
 If a user enters non-numeric input for password/username lengths, the code might throw exceptions.
 Proper error handling using try-catch blocks or input validation would be beneficial.
-3. **Magic Numbers**: The lengths of the username and password (6 and 12) are hardcoded as magic numbers in the main method.
+3. **Magic Numbers**: The lengths of the username and password (6 and 12) are hard-coded as magic numbers in the main method.
 It would be better to define these as named constants or receive them as user inputs.
-4. **Missing Constants for Character Sets**: The character sets for password generation (LOWERCASE, UPPERCASE, DIGITS, SPECIAL_CHARACTERS) are hardcoded as strings.
+4. **Missing Constants for Character Sets**: The character sets for password generation (`LOWERCASE`, `UPPERCASE`, `DIGITS`, `SPECIAL_CHARACTERS`) are hard coded as strings.
 It might be more readable and maintainable to define these as constants.
-5. **Limited Username Generation Strategy**: The generateUsername method uses a fixed strategy of generating lowercase usernames of length 6.
+5. **Limited Username Generation Strategy**: The `generateUsername` method uses a fixed strategy of generating lowercase usernames of length 6.
 This approach doesn't consider potential username collisions or alternative strategies for generating usernames.
 6. **Complexity Criteria for Password**: The code doesn't enforce specific complexity criteria for the generated passwords (e.g., requiring at least one uppercase, lowercase, digit, and special character).
 This might lead to weak passwords in some scenarios.
 7. **Dependency on Console Input/Output**: The main method interacts directly with the console for input and output.
 In a larger application, it would be more flexible and testable to abstract these interactions through interfaces.
-8. **Limited Randomness Control**: The code uses Java's Random class, which is not cryptographically secure.
+8. **Limited Randomness Control**: The code uses Java's `Random` class, which is not cryptographically secure.
 In security-sensitive applications, a more secure random number generator should be used.

 Remember that code smells are not always inherently bad, and some are more relevant in larger or more complex codebases.
 The goal is to identify areas that might need improvement to enhance readability, maintainability, and extensibility.
 Addressing these potential code smells can lead to a more robust and future-proof `UsernamePasswordGenerator` class.